DreymaR/BigBagKbdTrixPKL/README.md

 Layout variant tutorial
 -----------------------
-You can make your own version of, say, a locale layout with a certain (non-)ergonomic variant:
+You can make your own version of, say, a locale layout variant – for instance, using an ergonomic mod combo that isn't provided out-of-the-box:
-* Determine which keyboard type (ISO/ANS), ergo mod and if applicable, existing locale you want to start from.
+* Determine which keyboard type (ISO/ANS), ergo mod and if applicable, existing locale variant you want to start from.
 * Determine whether you want to just move keys around by VirtualKey mappings or map all their shift states like Colemak-eD does.
 * Copy/Paste a promising layout folder and rename the result to what you want.
     - In this example we'll make a German (De) Colemak[eD] with only the ISO-Angle mod instead of the provided CurlAngleWide.
-    - Thus, copy `Cmk-eD-De_ISO_CurlAWide` in the [Colemak](./Layouts/Colemak) folder and rename the copy to `Cmk-eD-De_ISO_Angle`.
+    - Thus, copy `Cmk-eD-De_ISO_CurlAWide` in the [Colemak\Cmk-eD-De](./Layouts/Colemak/Cmk-eD-De) folder and rename the copy to `Cmk-eD-De_ISO_Angle`.
     - Instead of 'De' you could choose any locale tag you like such as 'MeinDe' to set it apart.
-* In that folder's layout.ini file, edit the remap fields to represent the new settings.
+* In that folder's layout.ini file, edit the remap and/or other relevant fields to represent the new settings.
     - Here, change `mapSC_layout = Cmk-CAW-_@K` to `mapSC_layout = Angle_@K` (`@K` is shorthand for ISO/ANS).
     - Some Extend layers like the main one use "hard" or positional remaps, which observe most ergo mods but not letter placements.
     - Here, `mapSC_extend = Angle_@K` too since Angle is a "hard" ergo mod.
-If using Curl-DH, you can move <kbd>Ctrl</kbd>+<kbd>V</kbd> by adding 'V-B,' in front.
+If using Curl-DH, you can move <kbd>Ctrl</kbd>+<kbd>V</kbd> with `Ext-CA--`.
+    - The geometric ergo mods Angle and Wide alone are named `Angle` and `Wide`; `AWide` for both.
+For the Curl mods, use C/A/W/S letter abbreviations.
+    - If you don't know the name of your desired mod combo, look in a `layout.ini` file using that combo.
+Or in the [Remap file][MapIni] itself.
 * Change any key mappings you want to tweak.
     - The keys are mapped by their native Scan Codes (SC), so, e.g., SC02C is the QWERTY/Colemak Z key even if it's moved around later.
-    - See the next section to learn more about key mapping syntax.
+    - However, I've also provided a more intuitive syntax, like `QW_Z` for the QWERTY Z key.
+See the next section to learn more about key mapping syntax.
-    - The mappings in the De layout are okay as they are, but let's say we want to swap <kbd>V</kbd> and <kbd>Ö</kbd> (`OEM_102`) for the sake of example.
+    - The mappings in the De layout are okay as they are, but let's say we want to swap <kbd>V</kbd> and <kbd>Ö</kbd> (`QW_LG`) for the sake of example.
-    - In the `[layout]` section of layout.ini are the keys that are changed from the BaseLayout. `OEM_102` is there, state 0/1 mapped to ö/Ö.
+    - In the `[layout]` section of layout.ini are the keys that are changed from the BaseLayout. `QW_LG` is there, state 0/1 mapped to ö/Ö.
     - To find the <kbd>V</kbd> key, see the `baseLayout = Colemak\BaseLayout_Cmk-eD` line and open that file.
-    - There's the <kbd>V</kbd> key, with the scan code `SC02f` alias the more intuitive EPKL KLM code `QW_V` as key (before `=`).
+    - There's the <kbd>V</kbd> key, with the KLM code `QW_V` (scan code `SC02f`).
-    - Now, copy the `V` and `OEM_102` key lines to your layout.ini `[layout]` section so they'll override the baseLayout, and swap their scan codes.
+    - Now, copy the `QW_V` key line from the BaseLayout file to your layout.ini `[layout]` section so it'll override the baseLayout.
+    - Make sure the `QW_LG` line you want is also active and not commented out with a `;`, and then swap the key names (scan codes) for the two lines.
-    - Alternatively, you could just edit the mappings for the affected shift states of the two keys.
-Use any white space between entries.
+    - Alternatively, you could just edit the mappings for the affected shift states of the two keys in the `layout.ini` file.
+    - The main shift state mappings are `0/1` for unshifted/shifted, and `6/7` for the AltGr states.
+See above for more info.
-* Now, if your `EPKL_Layouts_Override.ini` Type/Locale/Kbd/Curl/Ergo/Other settings are right you should get the variant you wanted.
+* Now, if your `EPKL_Layouts_Override.ini` layout selection setting is right, you should get the variant you just made.
     - From the Layout/Settings menu, you should be able to see and select it using the right options.
 Then you can let EPKL restart itself.
     - Or, in the file set LayType/LayVari/KbdType/CurlMod/HardMod/OthrMod to eD/De/ISO/--/Angle/-- respectively (or use 'MeinDe' if you went with that).
-    - If you prefer to use another existing layout line in the file, comment out the `layout = ` line with `;` and activate another.
+    - If you prefer to use another existing layout line in the file, comment out the old `layout = ` line with `;` and activate another.
     - You can also write the `layout = LayoutFolder:DisplayedName` entry directly instead, using the folder path starting from `Layouts\`.
 * After making layout changes, refresh EPKL with the <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>5</kbd> hotkey.
-If that doesn't work, quit and restart EPKL.
+    - If that somehow doesn't work, just quit and restart EPKL.
 * To get relevant help images without generating them with Inkscape:
     - Check around in the eD layout folders.
 Maybe there's something that works for you there despite a few minor differences?
     - Here, you might either keep the current De_ISO_CurlAWide settings to see the German special signs without making new images, or…